Arc'teryx Beta AR

 4.8

 From Arc’teryx’s formidable hardshell lineup, the Beta AR slots in as the all-around workhorse.
 The jacket has been a flagship piece since its release back in 2000, and it’s a favorite for everything from hiking and backpacking in rough conditions to mountaineering and ski touring.
-Arc’teryx updated the design a couple winters back with Gore’s latest Most Rugged Technology, a RECCO reflector, and small tweaks to the DropHood.
-But despite the changes, the Beta AR keeps the same combination of harsh-weather performance, well-tailored fit, complete feature set, and light weight that’s made it our top-rated hardshell for a number of years.
+Arc’teryx updated the design several winters back with Gore’s Most Rugged Technology, a Recco reflector, and small tweaks to the DropHood.
+Despite the changes, the Beta AR keeps the same combination of harsh-weather performance, well-tailored fit, complete feature set, and light weight that’s made it our top-rated hardshell for a number of years.
 Below we outline our experiences with the Beta AR.
 To see how it stacks up to the competition, see our article on the best hardshell jackets.

 Table of Contents